 Reading Literature 8 Duration: Full Year

-The eighth grade reading curriculum is both a novel-based, and primer-based curriculum.
-Students will complete reading selections and activities out of both the Glencoe/McGraw/Hill Lieterature Level 8 anthology, as well as through individual novels that discuss adolescent-based themes such as: coming-of-age experiences, individualism, survival, and personal responsibility.
+The Eighth Grade Reading curriculum is both a novel-based, and primer-based curriculum.
+Students will complete reading selections and activities out of both the Glencoe/McGraw/Hill Literature Level 8 anthology, as well as through individual novels that discuss adolescent-based themes such as: coming-of-age experiences, individualism, survival, and personal responsibility.
 Students will also work on reader-response journals as well as book reports and projects covering multi-genres such as biography, fiction and non-fiction.
 Bi-monthly visits to the school Media Center will also foster and encourage independent reading by the student.
 Reading 8 will also consistently progress monitor each student, intervening where applicable to strengthen reading strategy and comprehension weakness.
 Programs utilized to help this cause include, but are not limited to: Read Naturally, The Six-Minute Solution, and REWARDS.

 Science 8 Duration: Full Year